danielpaulus/quicktime_video_hack/README.md

 2. What does not work

-This might be wrong, needs investigation--> `qvh dumpraw` won't work on MAC OS because the binary needs to be codesigned with `com.apple.ibridge.control` apparently that is a protected Entitlement that I have no idea how to use or sign my binary with.
+This might be wrong, needs investigation--> `qvh record` won't work on MAC OS because the binary needs to be codesigned with `com.apple.ibridge.control` apparently that is a protected Entitlement that I have no idea how to use or sign my binary with.

 2. Make sure to use either this fork `https://github.com/GroundControl-Solutions/libusb`